sg1527/k8_multinode_installation_process/README.md

+## 20. Regarding k8s manifest files delete

-## 19. To delete specific Kubernetes resources like a particular pod, deployment, service, etc., you can use the kubectl delete command followed by the type of resource and its name.
+## specific Kubernetes resources like a particular pod, deployment, service, etc., you can use the kubectl delete command followed by the type of resource and its name.

 Here are examples for different resources: